The Lion King (franchise): The Lion King 1½

-The Lion Guard
+The Lion Guard television movies

 The Lion Guard: Return of the Roar

 The Lion Guard: Return of the Roar is a television movie that premiered on November 22, 2015, serving as a pilot for The Lion Guard television series, which debuted in early 2016 on Disney Junior.
 Return of the Roar was directed by Howy Parkins and written by Ford Riley.
 The film focuses on Simba and Nala's cub Kion, who as second-born to the throne, becomes leader of the Lion Guard, a group that protects the Pride Lands and defends the Circle of Life.
 As leader of the Lion Guard, Kion is gifted with a power called the Roar of the Elders which when used, causes the great lion spirits of the Pride Lands' past to roar with him.
 Going against tradition, Kion chooses non-lions to be members of his guard; his friends Bunga the honey badger, Ono the egret, Beshte the hippo, and Fuli the cheetah.

 The Lion Guard: The Rise of Scar

-A television movie, or extended episode, which premiered on July 29, 2017 on Disney Channel during season 2 of The Lion Guard.
+A television movie, or extended episode, which premiered on July 29, 2017, on Disney Channel during season 2 of The Lion Guard.
 As the dry season begins, the Lion Guard continues to protect the Pride Lands, and Rafiki takes on an apprentice named Makini.
 Meanwhile, Janja the hyena and his clan, along with their new ally Ushari the cobra, orchestrate events that allow them to summon the spirit of Scar in order to defeat the Lion Guard and take over the Pride Lands.

 The Lion Guard: Battle for the Pride Lands

-A television movie which premiered on August 3, 2019 on Disney Channel during season 3 of The Lion Guard.
+A television movie which premiered on August 3, 2019, on Disney Channel during season 3 of The Lion Guard.
 In the film, Scar enacts the final stage of his plan against the Pride Lands, and the Lion Guard begin a final battle with him which dovetails into the events which separate the Lion Guard from the rest of the Pride Lands during the events of Simba's Pride.

-Computer-animated remakes
+Photorealistic CGI animated feature films

 The Lion King

-A computer animated remake of The Lion King was directed by Jon Favreau and produced through his production company Fairview Entertainment.
+A photorealistic computer-generated imagery remake of The Lion King was directed by Jon Favreau and produced through his production company Fairview Entertainment.
 The film's voice cast features Donald Glover as Simba, Chiwetel Ejiofor as Scar, Beyoncé as Nala, Alfre Woodard as Sarabi, John Oliver as Zazu, John Kani as Rafiki, Billy Eichner and Seth Rogen as Timon and Pumbaa, and James Earl Jones reprised his role as Mufasa.
 The remake was released on July 19, 2019.

-Future
+Mufasa: The Lion King

-A follow-up film is in development with Barry Jenkins attached to direct and Jeff Nathanson set to return as screenwriter.
-While it has been referred to as a prequel, the film has been described as being set after the events of the 2019 film while also exploring Mufasa's formative years.
-Aaron Pierre will be voicing young Mufasa and Kelvin Harrison Jr. will voice young Scar.
-The film, titled Mufasa: The Lion King, is scheduled for release in 2024.
+A follow-up film titled Mufasa: The Lion King was directed by Barry Jenkins, from a screenplay by and Jeff Nathanson, who returned from the 2019 film.
+While it has been referred to as a prequel, the film is set after the events of the 2019 film while also exploring Mufasa's formative years.
+Aaron Pierre voiced young Mufasa and Kelvin Harrison Jr. voiced young Scar.
+The film was released in December 2024.